Anosognosia: Treatment

 In regard to anosognosia for neurological patients, no long-term treatments exist.
 As with unilateral neglect, caloric reflex testing (squirting ice cold water into the left ear) is known to temporarily ameliorate unawareness of impairment.
 It is not entirely clear how this works, although it is thought that the unconscious shift of attention or focus caused by the intense stimulation of the vestibular system temporarily influences awareness.
 Most cases of anosognosia appear to simply disappear over time, while other cases can last indefinitely.
 Normally, long-term cases are treated with cognitive therapy to train patients to adjust for their inoperable limbs (though it is believed that these patients still are not "aware" of their disability).
-Another commonly used method is the use of feedback – comparing clients' self-predicted performance with their actual performance on a task in an attempt to improve insight.
+Another commonly used method is the use of feedback — comparing clients' self-predicted performance with their actual performance on a task in an attempt to improve insight.

 Neurorehabilitation is difficult because, as anosognosia impairs the patient's desire to seek medical aid, it may also impair their ability to seek rehabilitation.
 A lack of awareness of the deficit makes cooperative, mindful work with a therapist difficult.
 In the acute phase, very little can be done to improve their awareness, but during this time, it is important for the therapist to build a therapeutic alliance with patients by entering their phenomenological field and reducing their frustration and confusion.
 Since severity changes over time, no single method of treatment or rehabilitation has emerged or will likely emerge.

-In regard to psychiatric patients, empirical studies verify that, for individuals with severe mental illnesses, lack of awareness of illness is significantly associated with both medication non-compliance and re-hospitalization.
-Fifteen percent of individuals with severe mental illnesses who refuse to take medication voluntarily under any circumstances may require some form of coercion to remain compliant because of anosognosia.
-Coercive psychiatric treatment is a delicate and complex legal and ethical issue, but under certain circumstances, such as for individuals with schizophrenia and anosognosia, it can be justified.

-One study of voluntary and involuntary inpatients confirmed that committed patients require coercive treatment because they fail to recognize their need for care.
-The patients committed to the hospital had significantly lower measures of insight than the voluntary patients.

-Anosognosia is also closely related to other cognitive dysfunctions that may impair the capacity of an individual to continuously participate in treatment.
-Other research has suggested that attitudes toward treatment can improve after involuntary treatment and that previously committed patients tend later to seek voluntary treatment.